olga-od-ua/the-gift-of-the-gab/README.md

 - #### Non-corporate customers

 1. I am Pedro from The Dominican Republic who is moving to Dublin, Ireland, in 3 months and needs to urgently improve his English.
-(Intensive general course)

 2. I am Linda from Spain who now lives in Cork, Ireland.
 I studied English at school and college and thought I would be able to communicate in English rather easily however I struggle to understand the local accent and want to work on improving it.
-(General course, connect the student with one of the teachers from Cork).

 3. I am Carla from Portugal and I work as an Au-pair in Ireland.
 I have spare time I would like to use to improve my English.
-(General course)

 4. I am Ben from Austria and I am studying Art in Galway, Ireland.
 I need to improve my English so I can feel more confident both in and outside college conversations.
-(General course, connect with a teacher from Connacht)

 5. I am Peter from Germany.
 I am moving to Dublin, Ireland, to work for one of the biggest hotel chains as an Assistant Front Desk Manager and I would like to improve my English for that purpose.
-(Hospitality English course)

 6. I am Sandra from Croatia who wants to move to Ireland next year and find a job in sales but I need to improve my English.
-(Business course)

 7. I am Maria from Poland who got a job as an online store manager with Zara in Cork, Ireland.
 I am starting the job in two months and I urgently need to refresh my sales English.
-(Intensive Business course)

 8. I am Pablo from Spain and I work in Marriott International Customer Engagement Center in Cork, Ireland, as a Loyalty Ambassador.
 I take a lot of calls from our clients and I sometimes struggle with finding appropriate words to express myself and I would like to sound more professional.
-(Hospitality course)

 9. I am Nelson from Mauritius and have recently landed a job with Heineken in Cork, Ireland.
 I am aiming to go for a promotion soon and I feel that I need to improve my Business English.
-(Business course)

 10. I'm Hannah from Mexico.
-I don't want to book a course, I just want to check my level of English. (knowledge test)
+I don't want to book a course, I just want to check my level of English.

 - #### Corporate customers

 1. I am Rebecca, one of the managers from Voxpro.
 We have recently got financing from the corporate office to provide English language courses to all our employees who need or would like to improve their English.
-(Enquire corporate form)

 2. I am Vanessa from a food company in Spain.
 We are extending our market to Ireland and we would love to have our area managers to be prepared for the business conversations with our Irish customers and colleages.
-(Enquire corporate form)

 - #### Returning Customers